-The TBox $\mathcal{T}$ states that a professor teaches at least someone, and that someone that is taught is a student.
+The TBox \mathcal{T} states that a professor teaches at least someone, and that someone that is taught is a student.
 Consider the query

-$$Q(x) \leftarrow \operatorname{teaches}(x, y) \wedge \operatorname{Student}(y).$$ (3)
+$$Q(x) \leftarrow \text{teaches}(x, y) \land \text{Student}(y). \tag{3}$$

 We first analyze the execution of the CGLLR algorithm.
 In the first iteration, the axiom (1) is not applicable to teaches(x, y) because teaches(x, y) has more than one bound variable.
 The reason why the applicability of (1) has to be restricted in this case is that the CGLLR algorithm does not keep track of information about role successors.
-In fact, naively allowing axioms of the form of (1) to be applicable in such a case would result in the loss of soundness.
-To illustrate this point, suppose that (1) were applicable to teaches(x, y) and ref(teaches(x, y), (1)) = Professor(x); the algorithm would then obtain
+In fact, naively allowing axioms of the form of (1) to be applicable in cases like this, would result in the loss of soundness.
+To illustrate this point, suppose that (1) were applicable to teaches(x, y) and ref(teaches(x, y), (1)) = Professor(x).
+Clearly, the algorithm would then obtain

-$$Q(x) \leftarrow \operatorname{Professor}(x) \wedge \operatorname{Student}(y).$$ (4)
+$$Q(x) \leftarrow \operatorname{Professor}(x) \land \operatorname{Student}(y). \tag{4}$$

 Note that the relation between x and y is lost-that is, the fact that the individual represented by y must be a teaches-successor of the individual represented by x is not captured by query (4).
-In particular, if $\mathcal{T}$ were to contain axiom (1) only, then query (4) would clearly produce wrong answers.
+In particular, if \mathcal{T} were to contain axiom (1) only, then query (4) would clearly produce wrong answers.